 11.6 Minimum Vesting.
-Notwithstanding anything in the Plan to the contrary, Awards granted after the Company's 2018 Annual General Meeting of Members shall be subject to a vesting period or Performance Period of not less than one (1) year; provided, however, that the following shall not be subject to the one (1) year minimum vesting period or Performance Period: (a) Awards that vest in connection with a Termination of Service due to death or disability, or upon or after the occurrence of a Change in Control (subject to Section 13); (b) Substitute Awards that have a vesting period of less than one (1) year being assumed or substituted; and (c) Awards for no more than an aggregate of five percent (5%) of the total number of Shares remaining available for issuance under the Plan pursuant to Section 3.1(a) immediately following shareholder approval of the Amendment and Restatement at the Company's 2018 Annual General Meeting of Members.
+Notwithstanding anything in the Plan to the contrary, Awards granted after the Company's 2018 Annual General Meeting of Members shall be subject to a vesting period or Performance Period of not less than one (1) year; provided, however, that the following shall not be subject to the one (1) year minimum vesting period or Performance Period: (a) Awards that vest in connection with a Termination of Service due to death or disability, or upon or after the occurrence of a Change in Control (subject to Section 13); (b) Substitute Awards that have a vesting period of less than one (1) year before being assumed or substituted; and (c) Awards for no more than an aggregate of five percent (5%) of the total number of Shares remaining available for issuance under the Plan pursuant to Section 3.1(a) immediately following shareholder approval of the Amendment and Restatement at the Company's 2018 Annual General Meeting of Members.
 For the avoidance of doubt, Awards described in (a) and (b) that vest before the one (1) year minimum vesting or Performance Period has lapsed shall not count against the five percent (5%) exception described above.

 11.7 No Repricing.
-Except for adjustments to Options or Stock Appreciation Rights contemplated by Section 13.2, the Company may not, without obtaining shareholder approval: (a) amend the terms of outstanding Options or Stock Appreciation Rights to reduce the exercise price of such outstanding Options or Stock Appreciation Rights; (b) cancel outstanding Options or Stock Appreciation Rights; (b) cancel outstanding Options or Stock Appreciation Rights; (c) cancel outstanding Options or Stock Appreciation Rights with an exercise price of the original Options or Stock Appreciation Rights; (c) cancel outstanding Options or Stock Appreciation Rights; (c) cancel outstanding Options or Stock Appreciation Rights with an exercise price above the current Fair Market Value of a Share in exchange for cash or other securities; or (d) take any other action with respect to Options or Stock Appreciation Rights that would be treated as a repricing under the securities exchange or automated quotation system on which the Shares are principally traded.
+Except for adjustments to Options or Stock Appreciation Rights contemplated by Section 13.2, the Company may not, without obtaining shareholder approval: (a) amend the terms of outstanding Options or Stock Appreciation Rights to reduce the exercise price of such outstanding Options or Stock Appreciation Rights; (b) cancel outstanding Options or Stock Appreciation Rights in exchange for or substitution of Options or Stock Appreciation Rights with an exercise price that is less than the exercise price above the original Options or Stock Appreciation Rights; (c) cancel outstanding Options or Stock Appreciation Rights with an exercise price above the current Fair Market Value of a Share in exchange for cash or other securities; or (d) take any other action with respect to Options or Stock Appreciation Rights that would be treated as a repricing under the securities exchange or automated quotation system on which the Shares are principally traded.

 11.8 Restrictions on Dividends and Dividend Equivalents.
-Notwithstanding anything in the Plan to the contrary, (a) any dividends and other distributions, including extraordinary distributions, with respect to Restricted Stock shall be subject to the same vesting and/or performance conditions as the Restricted Stock to which they relate and shall vest (or be paid) only if and when the Restricted Stock vests, and (b) Dividend Equivalents (i) may not be granted or paid with respect to Options or Stock Appreciation Rights and (ii) shall be subject to the same vesting and/or performance conditions as the Restricted Store and or performance conditions as the Award to which they relate and shall be paid at the same time the cash is paid or Shares are issued at or after vesting of the Award.
+Notwithstanding anything in the Plan to the contrary, (a) any dividends and other distributions, including extraordinary distributions, with respect to Restricted Stock shall be subject to the same vesting and/or performance conditions as the Restricted Stock to which they relate and shall vest (or be paid) only if and when the Restricted Stock vests, and (b) Dividend Equivalents (i) may not be granted or paid with respect to Options or Stock Appreciation Rights and (ii) shall be subject to the same vesting and/or performance conditions as the Award to which they relate and shall be paid at the same time the cash is paid or Shares are issued at or after vesting of the Award.